 Mind Control of Jehovah’s Witnesses

-In a cloistered religious community such as the Jehovah’s Witnesses, when I got disfellowshipped, I believed I failed God and became self-condemning.
+In a cloistered religious community such as the Jehovah’s Witnesses, when I got disfellowshipped, I initially believed I failed God.
+Momentarily, became self-condemning.
 The subsequent act of disfellowshipping discredited me and destroyed my name and good character.
 My religious network of support was ripped away, including my own immediate believing family members.
 Fortunately, I had a longstanding relationship with my therapist.
 I was also involved with “non-believing” friends in my dance community.
 I didn’t succumb to an act of suicide.
-I lived to talk about what it feels like to be shunned.
+Instead, I lived to talk about what it feels like to be shunned.

 The worst thing about the heinous act of shunning is that when ex-members have lost their entire network of support, in desperation they may become suicidal.
 Sadly, they receive no support from the congregation.
 Ex-members are further condemned by the belief they are not entitled to a resurrection if they succeed in self-destructive behavior.
 In other words, eternal damnation awaits, according to their belief system.
 Again, I emphasize how fortunate I was to have an external support system in place.